 The Gunns would retain a traditional rivalry with the Keith clan over the years as the two often fought over wealth and power.
 In fact, the clan was almost destroyed after one such conflict in 1586 – during which the house at Killearnan was wiped out.

-The clan would then eventually fade into the background until the mid-twentieth century when serious efforts were made to revive it.
+The clan would eventually fade into the background until the mid-twentieth century when serious efforts were made to revive their heritage.
 In 1960, a Clan Gunn Society was created and in 2015 Iain Gunn of Banniskirk was appointed as Chief – the first since the original line came to an end in 1859.